Home RehabOutpatient Rehab: Outpatient or At-Home Therapy

 The NeoMano is a soft, wearable robotic glove that allows for grasp of everyday objects using the thumb post and the pointer and middle fingers with use of titanium wires and a small motor and battery pack.

-Artificial IntelligenceGlobal Trend of Artificial Intelligence Healthcare 1: U.S. and Europe
+Artificial IntelligenceGlobal Trend of Artificial Intelligence Healthcare 1: the U.S. and Europe

 Major countries including U.S., Europe, Japan, and South Korea are focusing on policy capacities to their industrial development and investments in R&D in order to utilize the active use of big data, ICT and Artificial Intelligence (AI).